Step-by-Step guide#

 Cortex & MISP#

-By default the configuration file coming with packages contains following lines, enabling Cortex and MISP modules.
-If you are not using one them, you can comment the related line and restart the service.
+The initial configuration file packaged with the software contains the following lines, which enable the Cortex and MISP modules by default.
+If you're not utilizing either of these modules, you can simply comment out the corresponding line and restart the service.

 # Additional modules